 Bone & Soft Tissue Grafting in Grand Rapids, MI

 Bone grafting can make dental implants an option for patients who are experiencing bone loss or a deficiency of bone.
 Likewise, soft tissue grafts can help enhance the quality of your gum tissue to support a healthy dental implant placement.
 These procedures can vastly improve the long-term stability of dental implants.
-If you have questions about the grafting procedures we perform at our practice, or you are ready to schedule your consultation with Dr. Jesin, please give the team at Advanced Oral Surgery & Dental Implant Studio a call.
+If you have questions about the grafting procedures we perform at our practice, or you are ready to schedule your consultation, please give the team at Advanced Oral Surgery & Dental Implant Studio a call.
 We look forward to speaking with you!